 The daily PDOP values can be used to identify specific days that have different performance from the others.
-The first thing than can be seen is that, apart from day 364 where there was a local receiver problem that caused an instantaneous drop in the number of satellites tracked, for all other days the maximum PDOP is always well below 6 and most days have very similar maximum and average values.
-There are some days that have higher maximum values but these days can be explained by individual satellites outages notified by NANU (e.g. days 301, 353) or the receiver losing track of a satellite for a few seconds and leaving a slightly higher DOP for a few seconds.
+The first thing than can be seen is that the maximum PDOP is always well below 6 and most days have similar maximum and average values.
+There are some days that have higher maximum values but these days can be explained by individual satellites outages notified by NANU (e.g. day 64) or the receiver losing track of a satellite for a few seconds and leaving a slightly higher DOP for a few seconds.